 The saying "you can hide a dead body on page 2 of Google results as no one ever looks there" holds so true in this case.
 People of today are time poor and bombarded, so we all demand relevant and highly tailored search results each time we type something into that search bar.

 But then who are we creating this content for in the beginning?
 Or actual audience, or the spiders that crawl our website to find it?

 Our Customers Matter The Most

-Coincidentally, this will boost your rankings in search engines anyway- when customers rate you on Facebook, Google and other feedback websites like True Local, this impacts how high your website shows up when relevant keywords are searched.
-So providing good customer service and mechanisms to encourage good testimonials are great ways to help your digital exposure anyway.
+You see- when customers rate you on Facebook, Google and other feedback websites like True Local, this impacts how high your website shows up when relevant keywords are searched (through the use of Back Links).

 Don't put the cart before the horse: it's about your people first, and the good ranking will follow.
 It's always about engaging your audience, and then letting success flow from there.

-Basically, search engines like Google already incorporate user feedback into their algorithms so that when people link and tag the posts of content due to positivity, the algorithm favours this over anything else.
+Basically, search engines like Google already incorporate user feedback into their algorithms so that when people link, share and tag your content, the algorithm favours this over anything else.